 Why Isn’t One Router Enough?

-The Solution: Mesh — But Done Properly
+The Solution: Mesh — Done Right

 Aruba Instant On and ClientMatch Technology

 A standard access point connects your device and then leaves it alone.
-You walk from room to room, but your phone stubbornly holds on to the weak access point fifteen metres behind you.
-The connection is poor, but the device won’t switch.
+You walk from room to room, but your phone stubbornly holds onto the weak access point fifteen meters behind you.
+ClientMatch keeps all access points in constant communication.
+The moment signal quality drops, the system automatically directs your device to the strongest available point — seamlessly, without interruption.

-This is especially critical in scenarios like:
+This is especially important in scenarios like:

-- Employees moving around an open-plan office
+• Employees moving around a large open-plan office

 How Does It Work Without Cables?